Think you’re safe? What every Canadian needs to know about impaired driving

 What can you expect if you are pulled over and suspected of driving under the influence?

-If you’re suspected of impaired driving, you can be pulled over by police and asked to perform a mandatory breathalyser test.
-If your test shows a BAC of 0.08 or higher you may face fines, vehicle impoundment, mandatory participation in educational programs or even jail time.
-(For full details, read the Government of Canada page on impaired driving.):
+If you’re suspected of impaired driving, police can pull you over and require you to perform a mandatory breathalyzer test.
+If your test shows a BAC of 0.08 or higher, you may face fines, vehicle impoundment, mandatory educational programs, or even jail time.
+(See the Government of Canada’s impaired driving laws.)

 First offense